Captain. Trailblazer. Afghan Refugee.

 Shaesta would go on to become the first person in her family to earn college degrees—earning both her Bachelor’s and Master’s degrees from Embry-Riddle Aeronautical University, and the first Afghan woman ever to receive her commercial pilot’s license.
 To pay it forward, Shaesta founded the Women’s Ambassador Program at Embry-Riddle to mentor and support other young women pursuing aviation and engineering degrees.
 The solo circumnavigation started as a dream, then became the launchpad for her nonprofit organization, Dreams Soar, designed to promote STEM and aviation education for underprivileged children worldwide.
 Since completing the global flight, Dreams Soar has partnered with over 30 industry partners and schools and hosted an additional 31 outreach events in nine countries, reaching more than 12,000 kids.

-Sharing the story of her historic around-the-world solo flight, Shaesta explores these themes:
+Sharing the story of her historic around-the-world solo flight, Shaesta explores these topics in her presentations.

 STEM education as a path to the future